-Our AGM this year was held on Tuesday, 12 November at 7.30 in the Watney Room at Emmanuel Church.
+Our AGM last year was held on Tuesday, 12 November at 7.30 in the Watney Room at Emmanuel Church.
 Our speaker was Mathew Frith, Director of the London Wildlife Trust, who gave an most interesting and informative illustrated talk.
 The Trust cares for over 37 of London’s wild spaces.

 In 2014 the AGM was held on Wednesday 12 November at 7.30 pm at Emmanuel Church Hall.
 The first item on the agenda was the presentation of the Queen’s Award for Voluntary Service by a representative of Her Majesty.